mollie/laravel-mollie/README.md

 ## Upgrading from v1.x?
 To support the enhanced Mollie API, some breaking changes were introduced.
 Make sure to follow the instructions in the [package migration guide](docs/migration_instructions_v1_to_v2.md).

 Not ready to upgrade?
-The [Laravel-Mollie v1 branch](https://github.com/mollie/laravel-mollie/tree/v1) will remain supported for now.
+The [Laravel-Mollie client v1](https://github.com/mollie/laravel-mollie/tree/v1) will remain supported for now.

 Fresh install?
 Continue with the installation guide below.